-Tenure Operations Supervisio n
+Tenure Operations Supervision

 What When By Whom Form #

 Documentation of Annually or as required to document Tenure Holder / Table 2.0

-Supervisor's training and updates Owner / Tenure pg.
-62
+Supervisor's training and updates Owner pg.
+79

-Competency Manager
+Competency

-Incident Investigations
+Incident Investigations What By Whom Form # Hazard/incident As soon as possible after the occurrence Tenure Holder / 13 reporting of close calls or incidents with serious Owner and/or potential Contractor Incident Investigations As soon as possible after the occurrence Tenure Holder / 14 of close calls or incidents with serious Owner or 15 potential

+Contractor Management

 What When By Whom Form #

-Hazard/incident reporting As soon as possible after the occurrence of close calls or incidents with serious Tenure Holder / Owner and/or 13

-reporting potential Contractor

-Incident Investigations As soon as possible after the occurrence of close calls or incidents with serious potential Tenure Holder / Owner 14 or 15

-Contractor Management What When By Whom Form # Contractor Pre-hire Prior to hiring contractor Tenure Holder / 16 Assessment Owner Contractor (non-prime) Monthly and at the end of the contract Tenure Holder / 17 Inspection/Assessment Owner Prime Contractor Prior to assigning Prime Contractor Tenure Holder / 18 Pre-Qualification Owner Prime Contractor Prior to work commencement Tenure Holder / 19 Agreement Owner Prime Contractor Pre- Prior to work commencement Tenure Holder / 20 work Owner Prime Contractor Monthly and at the end of the contract.
-Tenure Holder / 21 Inspection Inspection frequency base on level of Owner/ Tenure risk. i.e. high risk requires more frequent Manager inspections.
+Contractor Pre-hire Prior to hiring contractor Tenure Holder / 16

+Assessment Owner

+Contractor (non-prime) Monthly and at the end of the contract Tenure Holder / 17

+Inspection/Assessment Owner

+Prime Contractor Prior to assigning Prime Contractor Tenure Holder / 18

+Pre-Qualification Owner

+Prime Contractor Prior to work commencement Tenure Holder / 19

+Agreement Tenure Manager

+Prime Contractor Pre- Prior to work commencement Tenure Holder / 20

+work Tenure Manager

+Prime Contractor Monthly and at the end of the contract.
+Tenure Holder / 21

+Inspection Inspection frequency based on level of Tenure Manager

+risk. i.e.: high risk requires more frequent

+inspections.